mattcooperdev/starcommand/README.md

 -   My Mentor Antonio Rodriguez for his continuous helpful feedback.

 -   My partner Mor for her testing, suggestions and support throughout this build.

+-   The tutors at Code Institute for assisting me at the midnight hour of submission.